mogu-lab/probabilistic-foundations-of-ml/_sources/policies.md

 ## Grades

-Course grades are computed by weighing course components as follows:
+**Course Components.** Course grades are computed by weighing course components as follows:
-* Homeworks: $65\%$.
+* Homework: $65\%$.
 * In-class participation: $15\%$.
   * Coming to class prepared, having done the pre-class work/readings
   * Asking questions in class (*all* questions are good questions)
   * Answering questions in class (you're answers don't have to be right!)
-* Team work: $15\%$.
+* Team Work: $15\%$.
   * Creating a supportive, inclusive and welcoming environment for your assigned team
   * Practicing good communication and active listening
-* Class etiquette: $5\%$.
+* Course Etiquette: $5\%$.
 This includes:
   * Coming to class on time
   * Not using phones in class
-  * Using laptops only note-taking / necessary in-class exercises
+  * Using laptops only for note-taking / necessary in-class exercises
+  * Respectful engagement with the TAs and course instructor

-Course grade percentages are converted to letters via the table below:
+**Letter Grades.** Course grade percentages are converted to letters via the table below:

 | **Percentage** | **Letter Grade** |
 |---|---|